Careers Education, Information and Guidance

 School’s Careers Leaders:

 CEIAG makes a valuable contribution in the preparation of students for the opportunities, responsibilities and experiences of life by enabling them to make informed choices for post 16 education and training facilitating a successful transition from mainstream education to further education and employment.
 At Marshland High School we work hard to provide the opportunity for students to speak to a careers advisor for up to date advice, provide opportunities to hear from Post-16, further education providers and other training providers to ensure they make the right choice for them.
-Post-16 providers wishing to access our students should see appendix 4 in the Careers Policy.
+We have begun our journey to achieve the Quality in Careers Standard.
+Our certificate of commitment can be viewed here.

 Careers Policy